opis/cache/README.md

 The currently supported storages are: APC, APCU, File, Memory, Memcache, Memcached, MongoDB, Proxy, WinCache, XCache, ZendCache and ZendMemory.

 ##### Important!

-Support for additional storages(SQL databases and Redis) can be accomplished by using the optional [Opis Storages](https://github.com/opis/storages) package.
+You can install additional storages(SQL databases and Redis) by using the optional [Opis Storages](https://github.com/opis/storages) package.

 ### License